-The Trust hopes to build a positive and supporting relationship with parents / carers through mutual understanding, cooperation and trust.
-Parents / carers are expected to share the responsibility of sex education and support their children's personal, social and emotional development.
-The Trust hopes parents / carers will create an open home environment where students can engage, discuss and continue to learn about matters that have been raised through school.
-Parents / carers are also encouraged to seek additional support in this from the academy their child attends where they feel it is needed.
+The Trust hopes to build a positive and supporting relationship with parents through mutual understanding, cooperation and trust.
+Parents are expected to share the responsibility of sex education and support their children's personal, social and emotional development.
+The Trust hopes parents will create an open home environment where students can engage, discuss and continue to learn about matters that have been raised through school.
+Parents are also encouraged to seek additional support in this from the school their child attends where they feel it is needed.